Bass Pro Shops in Memphis, Tennessee is a destination along the Mississippi River that you need to experience.

 At the top of the elevator is The Lookout at the Pyramid.
-The restaturant serves lunch and dinner among a 360-degree view of Memphis.
-(I was told that if you dine at The Lookout at the Pyramid that you will get the $10 cost of the ride off of your bill.)
+The restaurant serves lunch and dinner with a 360-degree view of Memphis.
+(I was told that if you dine at The Lookout at the Pyramid you will get the $10 cost of the ride off of your bill.)

 The unique restaurant features an aquarium in the center and eclectic steampunk fish sculptures suspended from the ceiling.

 Just outside of the restaurant is an outdoor observation deck that has a breath-taking view of the city and the Mississippi River.